Who we are

 Founded by our Chief Executive Dr Vivienne McVey in 2006, we work with health and care commissioners and communities to transform services with a focus on experience, efficiency and outcomes.

 We’ve been partnering with the NHS since 2006, when we were known as Assura Medical.
-We provide services to around 1 million people a year, working from 500 or so locations across England.
+We provide services to around half a million people a year, working from 500 or so locations across England.
 We deliver and transform adult and children community health services, primary care services including urgent care, sexual health, dermatology and MSK services as well as adult social care and wellbeing services.

 Virgin Group first invested in the organisation in 2010 allowing us to lead the way with service design, technology and improving the experience for our colleagues and the communities we serve.
 In all, Virgin Group have invested more than £75m into our work.